2019 Proposals due December 14, 2018

 The Kickapoo Valley Reforestation Fund welcomes proposals for projects that enhance the ecological, economic and social well-being of the Kickapoo Valley and its residents.

 The Fund intends to support “good ideas” that fit within the spirit of Mr. Nuzum’s bequest.
 Proposals are a first step in identifying “good ideas,” especially those which originate with the citizens of the Valley.
-Following review by the Fund Committee, those proposals receiving favorable evaluations will be implemented with the guidance of Fund staff.
+Following review by the Fund Committee, those proposals receiving favorable evaluations will be implemented with the guidance of Committee.

 Proposals must identify a significant assessment, action or analysis which, upon completion, could reasonably be expected to enhance the overall quality of life in the Kickapoo Valley.
 Proposals also should identify some practical measure or indicator of success that could be understood and appreciated by non-scientists.